| Getting your Trinity Audio player ready... |

 Evaluating GMAT Section Scores

-For example, perhaps you majored in humanities in college and your work experience is in the entertainment/media sector.
+For example, perhaps you majored in humanities in college, and your work experience is in the entertainment/media sector.
 On the one hand, those data points make you somewhat unique as an applicant.
-However, your background could become a disadvantage if you don’t have many quant-specific courses in your academic history, or your performance in those courses was lacking.
-In that case, you’d want to aim for a strong Quant score of 47 or higher to help alleviate any worries admissions may have that your background hasn’t prepared you for the UCLA MBA program.
+However, your background could become a disadvantage if you don’t have many quant-specific courses in your academic history, or if your performance in those courses was less than stellar.
+In that case, you’d want to aim for a strong Quant score of 82 or higher to help alleviate any worries admissions may have that your background hasn’t prepared you for the UCLA MBA program.

 In general, showcasing strong skills that are less common or less expected for a person of your background (whatever that may be) can really help your MBA application stand out.
 Think about it: admissions would probably expect that a person with a background in humanities and work experience in media would score high on GMAT Verbal, but not as high on GMAT Quant as students with quant-heavy backgrounds.
 So, if you can match those students with your Quant section score, you could give yourself a considerable edge.

 The same goes for applicants with strong backgrounds in Quant.
-Perhaps you’re in very overrepresented groups academically and professionally, meaning that you have a solid background in business and finance.
-In that case, one way to make your application really stand out would be to score high on the Verbal section.
-An applicant with an undergrad degree in economics and a professional background in finance would significantly shrink his or her pool of competition by scoring, for example, 40 or higher on GMAT Verbal.
+Perhaps you’re in very overrepresented groups academically and professionally.
+You have a solid background in business and finance.
+In that case, one way to make your application stand out would be to score high on the Verbal section.
+Consider an applicant with an undergrad degree in economics and a professional background in finance.
+This would significantly shrink his or her pool of competition by scoring, for example, 83 or higher on GMAT Verbal.

 So, when thinking about your GMAT score goal, consider your goal not only for your total GMAT score but also for your section scores.
 Those scores could be useful for “balancing the scale” if you have weak points in your profile or for helping your application rise to the top if your pool of competition is large.
-Just be sure to keep in mind that business schools generally prefer to see GMAT section scores that are relatively balanced, so if your section scores are very lopsided in either direction, you may raise some eyebrows in admissions.
+Just keep in mind that business schools generally prefer to see GMAT section scores that are relatively balanced.
+So if your section scores are very lopsided in either direction, you may raise some eyebrows in admissions.

 TTP PRO TIP: